SEN, special educational need statements have now been replaced by EHCs, Education Health and Care statements.

 This plan, gave no inkling, as to how, she proposed to do this, or even the hours, or tasks, the PAs, would undertake, nor in what way we, as promised, employed them, nor mention of the ‘pot of money’, the LA funding lady, had repeatedly told us, this lady, held on our behalf.

-All this had taken 7 and a half months, and 9 hours of meetings.
+And it had taken 7 and a half months and 9 hours of meetings to get it.

 But, instead of an agency worker, and an assistant teacher, and the package’s office, we had 2 PAs, and, an empty Lodge.